Govindest/Canvas-Multi-Upload/README.md

 ### Steps to Follow
+- Make a copy of the colab
+- CLICK FILE, THEN CLICK SAVE COPY IN DRIVE
+- Then follow steps

 1. Replace YOUR_API_KEY. in the script with your actual Canvas API key.
   - Get your api key by going to settings from your profile.
 Then scroll down and generate an API Key.
 There is a big slot that says REPLACE, so enter your API key.
 SAVE YOUR KEY ELSEWHERE.